 Many restaurants pack their plates with portions that are often twice the recommended serving size.
 You can avoid the temptation to overeat by:

 Sharing meals with a dining partner

 Requesting a take-home container to put half your food in before you start to eat your meal

 Making a meal out of a salad or soup and an appetizer

-When at parties, chose the smallest plate available or a napkin to keep from overeating.
+Choose the smallest plate available or a napkin to keep from overeating at parties.
 A good rule of thumb is to fill half of your plate with vegetables or salad.
 Then split the other half of your plate between protein and non-starchy carbohydrates.
 If you have a sweet tooth, fruit is a good choice for dessert.
 Since you likely don't have a measuring cup or food scale handy, you can estimate serving sizes based on your hands:

 2 to 3 ounces is about the size of your palm

 ½ cup is about the size of your cupped hand

 1 cup is about the size of your full fist

 As you decide what foods to add to your meal, consider how they are prepared.
 Rather than ordering something breaded or fried, ask that your food be: